PÜR Gum

-PUR Gum is a brand of aspartame-free gum produced by The PUR Company Inc. and founded in 2010 by Jay Klein in Toronto, Ontario, Canada.
-PUR gum and mints are manufactured in Switzerland, distributed in Canada, and sold in over 25 countries worldwide.
-PUR gum and mints are also sold through online outlets such as Amazon.
+PUR Gum is a brand of sugar-free and aspartame-free chewing gum produced by The PUR Company Inc. and founded in 2010 by Jay Klein in Toronto, Ontario, Canada.
+In recent years, The PUR Company expanded its product line to include mints.
+PUR products are manufactured in Switzerland, distributed in Canada, and sold in over 50 countries and more than 50,000 distribution points.
+PUR products are also sold through online outlets such as Amazon.
 The PUR Company Inc. uses the slogan "Kick Aspartame" to promote their sugar-free and aspartame-free products.

+According to 2025 Circana market data, The PUR Company Inc. is the fastest-growing gum brand in the United States among brands with more than 1 million units sold.

 History

-In 2010, entrepreneur Jay Klein aimed to create a chewing gum that was vegan, gluten-free, nut/soy-free, allergen-free, and aspartame-free.
+Founding and early growth

+The PUR Company was founded in 2010 by Jay Klein, an American-born York University graduate who studied Communications and Political Science.
+Klein sought to develop a chewing gum free of sugar, aspartame, gluten, soy, and nuts.
 The result was naturally sweetened PUR Gum that contains no additives or chemicals and is non-GMO.

 Klein decided to sweeten the chewing gum with xylitol so it would be a healthy choice for diabetics, pregnant women, people with dietary sensitivities, and any person seeking to avoid chemicals.

 Klein marketed his product first in the Greater Toronto Area by starting small and going door-to door, "running for mayor".
-Then they expanded to the rest of Canada and major U.S. metropolitan areas, where “health hubs” – areas with significant markets for health food products – could be found.
-However, PUR's popularity started to take off after a chain of airport duty-free shops started carrying the product, which made the brand gain international popularity that spread virally through airports and other channels.
+The PUR Company then expanded to the rest of Canada and major U.S. metropolitan areas, where “health hubs” – areas with significant markets for health food products – could be found.
+However, PUR's popularity started to take off after a chain of airport duty-free shops started carrying the product, which helped the brand gain international popularity that spread virally through airports and other channels.
 The number of international markets grew from three, to six, to ten, and then over 25.
+Today, PUR products are available in over 50 countries.

+Dragon's Den appearances

-In 2014, PUR Gum made an appearance on CBC's Dragon's Den, asking for $1 million in exchange for a 10% equity stake, valuing the company at $10 million.
-Three Dragons made offers, and Jay Klein accepted an on-air deal with Jim Treliving and Arlene Dickinson.
+In 2014, The PUR Company made an appearance on CBC's Dragon's Den, seeking a $1 million investment in exchange for a 10% equity stake, valuing the company at $10 million.
+Three Dragons made offers, and Klein accepted a deal on-air Jim Treliving and Arlene Dickinson.

+In February 2026, Klein returned to Dragon's Den as a guest Dragon in the 2-part Full Circle special to commemorate the show's 20th season.
+The special featured five former contestants who returned to invest in a new generation of entrepreneurs.

+Expansion and recognition

-In 2016, The PUR Company became Canada's 10th Fastest-Growing Company and Toronto's 4th Fastest-Growing Company with 5-year revenue growth of 5,496 percent.
-On the Profit 500 2016 list, The PUR Company ranked #10 overall and #1 in the Manufacturing and Distributing Category.
+In 2016, The PUR Company was ranked the 10th Fastest-Growing Company in Canada and the 4th Fastest-Growing Company in Toronto by Profit 500, with 5-year revenue growth of 5,496%.
+The PUR Company ranked #10 overall and #1 in the Manufacturing and Distributing Category.
+PUR continues to expand their operational footprint and distribution across North America.
+In 2025, PUR was recognized as a category innovator for their Jumbo Sourz chewing gum.

-Bubblegum and Chocolate Mint were the newest flavors that the company has launched in 2016.